informalsystems/atomkraft/docs/src/adr/03adr-mc-executor.md

 ## Status

-Proposed
+Proposed first architecture for a prototype

 ## Summary

 This document describes the architecture of the Model-Checker (MC) Executor, consisting of a module for loading models and generating traces.
-See a high-level overview in Atomkraft's architecture diagram: ![Atomkraft architecture diagram](images/architecture-diagram.png).
-The underlying functionality is mostly provided by Modelator.
+Modelator provides most of its underlying functionality.

-## Model module
+## Description

-This module deals with loading, parsing, setting of models, and generation of traces.
-It is essentially an interface to Modelator's `Model` class.
+The MC Executor module deals with loading, parsing, and setting of models, and also with the generation of traces.

 ### CLI commands

-The command `atomkraft model` is essentially a wrapper around Modelator's `Model`, where each of its sub-commands would map almost one-to-one to the methods of `Model`:
+The CLI command `atomkraft model` is essentially a wrapper around Modelator's `Model` class, where each of its sub-commands would map almost one-to-one to the methods of `Model`:
 ```
 atomkraft model load <model-path> # in Model it's the parse_file method